 17th September – 6th November 2021 11- 5pm

 Exhibition Essay by Will Ballantyne-Reid: please click here

 Block 336 is thrilled to present No Place Like Home, an exhibition of new paintings by the London-based artist, Dale Lewis, that responds to his experience of Covid-19.
 Depicting a host of characters from London’s lesser and well-known gay and LGBTQ+ scenes, from the Royal Vauxhall Tavern to Wanstead Flats, these new paintings reflect on how social distancing and enforced segregation impacts on the shared experiences of intimacy, pleasure, solidarity and loss.

 Made throughout 2020 and 2021 the works represent a singular vision of the artist’s life in and out of lockdown and highlight his experience of the intense isolation, tragedy and absurdity of Covid’s cruel consequences.
 Breaking away from the transcription of art historical compositions, a device that has characterised much of his practice to date, many of these new works respond directly and with brutal honesty to a real spectacle he has witnessed or an actual event that has taken place.

 In Flip Flop for example, we see a scantily clad Kali-esque figure wielding an axe over a man’s exploding head.
 Snow falls all around whilst red-eyed Saharan geese stand about looking cold and perplexed.
 The inspiration for this particular painting derived not from a dream or the artist’s imagination, nor from a depiction of a Hindu deity as we might expect, but from seeing a woman in her underwear, chopping wood outside her river boat in the middle of winter in Hackney Wick.
-Her physical strength and the force of her defiance against the elements made such an impression on the artist, that he had to include her in a work.
+Her physical strength and the force of her defiance against the elements leaving a lasting impression on the artist.